Insights and Advice for Enabling More Efficient and Sustainable Construction

 Moving on with our list of the business intelligence market trends, we have data and analytics (D&A) sustainability.
 The topic is one of the most important ones we will discuss in this post, as climate change will remain a global concern in the coming years.

-In recent years, businesses have started exploring sustainability, mostly as a marketing tactic to brand themselves as “conscious.”
-As the topic becomes increasingly important, with new regulations forcing organizations to report on their ESG initiatives, decision-makers have realized that sustainability also represents a big way to reduce operating costs and increase overall profitability and efficiency.
+In recent years, many businesses have started exploring sustainability, sometimes as a marketing tactic to brand themselves as “conscious,” but more often guided by genuine concern over the fate of the ecosystem.
+As the topic becomes increasingly important, new regulations are forcing organizations to report on their ESG initiatives, and decision-makers are realizing that sustainability also represents a big way to reduce operating costs and increase overall profitability and efficiency.
 That is where D&A sustainability comes into the picture.

-Now that businesses of all sizes and across industries have realized the hidden potential of sustainability, we will start to see many using data and analytics to boost their strategies and maximize their efforts.
-By tracking important metrics like energy consumption, gas emissions, labor rights, supply chain performance, and others, organizations can extract valuable insights to guide their sustainability journey.
+Now that businesses of all sizes and across multiple industries have realized the hidden potential of sustainability, we will start to see many using data and analytics to boost their strategies and maximize their efforts.
+By tracking important metrics like energy consumption, greenhouse gas emissions, embodied carbon, labor rights, supply chain performance, and others, organizations can extract valuable insights to guide their sustainability journey.

 We can also expect to see different tools emerge to help track sustainability data from a past, present, and future perspective, providing a big competitive advantage for companies that manage to adopt it correctly.
 That being said, ensuring all employees and relevant stakeholders are involved in the process is also necessary.
 Implementing training instances to engage employees with the process is a good way to start.